Driving Posture Guide: Prevent Back Pain on Long Commutes

 Research suggests that the negative effects of prolonged sitting accelerate significantly after 90 minutes.
 For optimal spinal health, plan to stop every 90 minutes for at least 5-10 minutes of movement and stretching.

-During shorter commutes, this might not be practical, but for drives over two hours, this break schedule can prevent the cumulative damage that leads to chronic back pain and stiffness.
+During shorter commutes, this isn’t practical, but for drives over two hours, this break schedule can prevent the cumulative damage that leads to chronic back pain and stiffness.

 Quick Roadside Stretches